R. Dale Reed: 1960s

+In 1962, Reed initiated discussions regarding wingless flight concepts with engineers at NASA's Ames and Langley research centers.
+To counter prevailing industry skepticism, he constructed a free-flight scale model of a half-cone configuration, which laid the technical groundwork for the M2-F1 – the first lifting body developed at the NASA Flight Research Center.

+Recognizing that transitioning the project to a full-scale program required pilot evaluation, Reed collaborated with NASA research engineer Dick Eldredge to design a piloted glider configuration based on the successful balsa-wood model.
+Together, Reed and Eldredge approached NASA research pilot Milt Thompson, pitching the lifting body concept and successfully convincing him to join the project as its primary test pilot.
+With Thompson's backing, the team secured internal authorization from Flight Research Center director Paul Bikle to construct the full-scale M2-F1 prototype.

 Later life

+Dale Reed with the X-38 and a subscale model used in the test program.

 Reed retired in 1985, but returned as a contract aerospace engineer to work on the X-33, X-36 and X-38 research vehicles, two of which featured lifting body configurations.
 In all, Reed managed 19 projects and designed a dozen aircraft during his career.

 He died March 18, 2005, in San Diego.

 Awards

 Before his retirement from NASA in 1985, Reed won four NASA awards ranging from the Exceptional Service Medal to an Associate Fellow Award.